deskpro256/Kinetics_Rev_counter/README.md

 This device saves time, because now there is a way to automate it.

-Now the person only needs to set the wight and the amount of times to rub the material.
+Now the person only needs to set the weight and the amount of times to rub the material.

 This device is based on an Atmel ATTINY84 on a custom PCB with an OLED display and some buttons for input.
 The schematic and PCB were designed in EasyEDA.
 Project link.